KansasCityWomeninTechnology/jewelbots/README.md

 4. Press the magic button on the other Jewelbot for 2 seconds to put it into pairing mode also.
 The first Jewelbot should now stay all white while the second one cycles through different colors.
 5. Choose a friendship color by pressing the magic button on the second Jewelbot when it's showing that color.

 Now you'll know when your friend is nearby because your Jewelbots will light up with your friendship color!
+You can program your Jewelbot to do all sorts of things, either on its own or when it detects your paired friends nearby.

-## Prep Work
+## Prep Work for Programming Your Jewelbot

 1. Open your Jewelbot and plug it in to the USB port on your computer to start charging it up.
 2. Download the Arduino IDE from [https://www.arduino.cc/en/Main/Software](https://www.arduino.cc/en/Main/Software) onto a Windows, Apple, or Linux computer \(Chromebooks don't work with Jewelbots at this time.\).